CRIME PREVENTION POLICY

 Crime Prevention Policy

-The Policy is intended to convey to all members of the management team and professionals of the Group, as well as to third parties establishing relations therewith, an unambiguous message of opposition to the commission of any wrongful criminal acts and the desire of the Group to combat them and to guard against any possible erosion of its image and its reputational value and, ultimately, of the price of its shares and the value of the Company's brand.
+This Policy is intended to convey to all members of the management team and professionals of the companies belonging to the Group, as well as to third parties establishing relations therewith, an unambiguous message of opposition to the commission of any wrongful criminal acts and the desire of the Group to combat them and to guard against any possible erosion of its image and its reputational value and, ultimately, of the price of its shares and the value of the Company's brand.

 Furthermore, all persons acting as representatives of the Group at companies and entities not belonging thereto shall, to the extent possible, promote the implementation of specific and effective programmes for the prevention of crimes similar to those of the companies of the Group.

 At those companies in which the Company has an interest and to which this Policy does not apply, the Company will promote, through its representatives on the boards of directors of such companies, the alignment of their own policies with those of the Company.

 This Policy shall also apply, to the extent relevant, to the joint ventures, temporary joint ventures (uniones temporales de empresas) and other equivalent associations, if the Company assumes the management thereof.

 The main principles of conduct on which this Policy is based are described below:

 a) integrate and coordinate a set of actions required to prevent and combat the possible commission of wrongful acts by any professional the Group as a basic pillar of the Policy, in line with the Anti-Corruption and Anti-Fraud Policy, the General Risk Control and Management Policy and the General Sustainable Development Policy.